The Photographs Department

 - Constantia Nicolaides (1979-), Assistant Curator, Photographs, National Portrait Gallery.
 Sitter in 2 portraits.
 Identify

 - Terence Pepper (1949-), Curator of Photographs, National Portrait Gallery.
-Sitter in 11 portraits, Artist of 3 portraits.
+Sitter in 11 portraits, Artist or producer of 3 portraits.
 Identify

 Placesback to top

 - Place made and portrayed: United Kingdom: England, London (National Portrait Gallery, London)

 Current affairsArmed robbers raid the Northern Bank in Belfast, stealing £26.5 million.
 Gunmen entered the homes of two bank officials, kidnapping their families and forcing them to let them into the bank, before loading cash into vans and driving away.
 Police and the British and Irish governments claimed that the Provisional IRA was responsible and several of the people arrested had PIRA, Real IRA and Sinn Féin connections.

 Art and scienceA fire at Charles Saatchi's art warehouse destroys some of the icons of Brit Art.
 Hell by Jake and Dinos Chapman, Everyone I Have Ever Slept With and The Hut by Tracey Emin and works by Damien Hirst, Chris Ofili, Sarah Lucas, Gavin Hume and Rachel Whiteread were among the casualties.

 InternationalAn earthquake in the Indian Ocean on Boxing Day causes a tsunami that kills nearly 230,000 people when it hit the coasts of Southeast Asia.
 The earthquake itself was the second most powerful ever recorded on a seismograph and waves from the tsunami - the most devastating in history - were up to 30 metres high.

 View a wide collection of video content on our YouTube channel from past projects to our latest films.